gnunn-gitops/cluster-config/components/gitops-operator/overlays/shared/README.md

-This is a shared GitOps instance intended for tenants leveraging the new Applications in Any Namespace (Tech Preview) feature in OpenShift GitOps 1.7+
+This is a shared GitOps instance intended for tenants leveraging the new Applications in Any Namespace feature GA in OpenShift GitOps 1.13